Powerlearnproject/se-assignment-day-2-git-and-github-Draven448/README.md

 ---Enhancing Collaboration by:
   -Centralized Task Management**: Ensures everyone knows what needs to be done.
-  -Clear Priorities**: Helps the team focus on important issues first.
+  -Clear Priorities: Helps the team focus on important issues first.
-  -Improved Accountability**: Assigning tasks increases responsibility and transparency.
+  -Improved Accountability: Assigning tasks increases responsibility and transparency.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
 --Merge Conflicts: